aliceC119/musicstar-club/README.md

 ### Cloudinary

 The images of this application is deployed on Cloudinary.
-To connect with Cloudinary, below are the steps I used.
+To connect Cloudinary to Heroku, below are the steps I used.

 ### Step 1: